rubrikinc/rubrik-modules-for-ansible/docs/quick-start.md

        vm_name: ansible-node01
 ```

 For the sake of simplicy we have included this variable directly in the Playbook.
-You may also create an external variable file, with the same information, and [import that file into the Playbook](https://docs.ansible.com/ansible/latest/modules/include_vars_module.html).
-This helps keep the Playbook itself more generic.
+For production environments you can create an external variable file, with the same information, and [import that file into the Playbook](https://docs.ansible.com/ansible/latest/modules/include_vars_module.html) to keep Playbook itself more generic.

 The final section in the example is the on-demand snapshot task.